-In Webster, the Court of Appeal determined that there was an overriding obligation for a healthcare professional to advise the patient directly on any material risks associated with a proposed treatment and reasonable alternative treatment, unless there was good evidence that this information would itself "damage the patient's welfare".
-In so doing, the court effectively set aside decades of jurisprudence that treated a doctor as not negligent in the counselling provided to a patient, if the doctor could show that a body of expert opinion would have behaved in the same way as the defendant in fact behaved.
-This test likely caused many claimants to advance a product liability claim for injury against a manufacturer based on strict liability (or even negligence) rather than seek to prove clinical negligence against a doctor.
+In Webster v.
+Burton Hospitals NHS Foundation [2017] EWCA Civ 62, the Court of Appeal determined that there was an overriding obligation for a healthcare professional to advise the patient directly on any material risks associated with a proposed treatment and reasonable alternative treatment, unless there was good evidence that this information would itself "damage the patient's welfare".
+In so doing, the court effectively set aside decades of jurisprudence that treated a doctor as not negligent in the counselling provided to a patient, if the doctor could show that he acted consistently with a responsible body of expert opinion (the "Bolam test").
+This earlier test may have prompted at least some claimants to advance a product liability claim for injury against a manufacturer based on strict liability (or even negligence), rather than seeking to prove clinical negligence against a healthcare professional.

 In negligence, manufacturers and suppliers owe a duty to take reasonable care to provide adequate warnings and instructions with their products.
-There is no duty to warn of dangers that are obvious or a matter of common knowledge (see, for example, B (A Child) v McDonalds Restaurants Ltd [2002] All ER (D) 436, where the court found that McDonald's were not negligent in supplying cups of hot tea and coffee without a warning, as consumers generally knew that there was a risk of scalding if hot drinks were spilled).
+There is no duty to warn of dangers that are obvious or a matter of common knowledge (see, for example, B (A Child) v.
+McDonald's Restaurants Ltd [2002] EWHC 490 (QB), where the court found that McDonald's was not negligent in supplying cups of hot tea and coffee without a warning, as consumers generally knew that there was a risk of scalding if hot drinks were spilled).
 Manufacturers owe a duty to warn of dangers identified after the product was first supplied.
-Failure to warn of design defects identified after marketing may give rise to issues surrounding the application of the development risks defence (see question 3.2 below).

 In some circumstances, warnings provided to learned or responsible intermediaries may be sufficient to discharge the manufacturer's duty of care in negligence.
 Whether such a warning is sufficient will depend on factors including the likelihood and gravity of the risk and the practicality of providing a personal warning to the ultimate consumer.
-The learned intermediary doctrine has become less important in cases involving medicinal products, as manufacturers of medicines are required to provide patient information leaflets with their medicines unless the warnings and information can be included on the container or outer packaging of the product.
+The learned intermediary doctrine has become less important in cases involving medicinal products, as manufacturers are required to provide warnings and information on product labelling and/ or patient information leaflets supplied with their medicines.

 A failure to warn in breach of duty may sometimes be sufficient to establish liability even if it cannot be shown that the inadequate warning caused the damage suffered by the claimant.
-In Chester v Afshar [2005] 1 AC 134, the House of Lords found that a neurosurgeon was liable for his negligent failure to warn of a rare, but serious, complication of spinal surgery even though the risk was unavoidable and the claimant would probably have had the surgery in any event, even if later.
+In Chester v.
+Afshar [2005] 1 AC 134, the House of Lords found that a neurosurgeon was liable for his negligent failure to warn of a rare, but serious, complication of spinal surgery, even though the risk was unavoidable and the claimant would probably have had the surgery in any event, even if later.
 The court considered that a remedy should be available where there was a failure to obtain informed consent.
 It is unclear whether the same principles would be extended beyond the facts peculiar to that particular case, or would be adopted in a product liability context in relation to a company's obligation to warn in product information.

-A contrasting approach was adopted in the case of Coal Pension Properties Ltd v Nu-Way Ltd [2009] EWHC 824 (TCC).
+A contrasting approach was adopted in the case of Coal Pension Properties Ltd v.
+Nu-Way Ltd [2009] EWHC 824 (TCC).
 The manufacturer of a gas booster for use in gas heating systems failed to give sufficient warning about the risk of the booster casing cracking if inspection and maintenance were not carried out regularly and effectively.
 However, the manufacturer was not liable for an explosion caused by a gas leak from cracked casing because the court held that, as a matter of fact, the operator of the system would not have heeded the warning and would not have had the casing replaced, whether they had been warned or not.